How to Visit Sardinia’s Gulf of Orosei and Northeastern Coast

 You will most likely be flying to Sardinia from somewhere else in Europe.
 There are two main airports: Olbia and Cagliari.
 These airports service many destinations within Europe.
 Most of the flights are seasonal, but some of the more major routes, such as Milan, Rome, or London operate all year.

 Once you get to Olbia or Cagliari, renting a car is the easiest way to get around the island.
-For the best deals on rental cars we use Rentalcars.com.
-You can book your rental from Olbio Airport using the search bar below.
+For renting cars in Europe we useย Discovercars.
+You can find a great deal on a rental car in Italy using the link below.

 Getting to the Gulf of Orosei is a bit trickier.
 There are no roads along the coast and very few developed roads in the park.
 The main way to see the coast is by boat, and there are a few hiking trails through the mountains.
 We will go more into detail on this a bit later.